-where $z^{-1}()$ is the inverse z-score probability transform that converts a z-score back into a probability.
+where $z^{-1}(\)$ is the inverse z-score probability transform that converts a z-score into a probability using the cumulative distribution function (see Appendix I) of the Gaussian probability distribution.

 F. Summary

 The classical psychophysical methods of limits, of adjustment, and of constant stimuli, provide procedures for estimating sensory thresholds.
 These methods, however, are not able to properly separate the independent factors of sensitivity and decision criterion.
 Furthermore, there is no evidence to support the existence of sensory thresholds, at least in the form these methods were designed to measure.